 Warm versus cool season is not the sole consideration.
 You'll also want to think about what you expect to do on your lawn and how much effort you want to put into maintenance.
 Different drought-tolerant grasses have different uses.

 Drought-Tolerant Grasses for the South

 As the name "warm-season grasses" suggests, these are the best grasses for hot-summer areas.
 They thrive in the heat of a hot, hot summer, and they don't require much water to make it through.
 Not every warm-season grass is drought tolerant but many are.

-If you are looking for warm-season, drought-tolerant grass, you may as well start with Bermudagrass.
-This is one of the most drought-resistant of the warm-season grasses, especially the 'TexTurf' and 'Celebration' varieties.
+If you are looking for warm-season, drought-tolerant grass, you may as well start with Bermudagrass (Cynodon dactylon, USDA zones 7-10).
+This is one of the most drought-tolerant of the warm-season grasses, especially the 'TexTurf' and 'Celebration' cultivars.
 Fans of Bermudagrass claim that a mere 1.25 inches of weekly water from rain or irrigation will keep this grass happy.
-That's because its roots sink down to 6 feet or so, giving it a large safety net.
+That's because some of its roots sink down to 6 feet or so, depending on the soil profile (even though 80 percent or more of the root system grows in the top 6 inches of soil), giving this grass a large safety net.

 Even after an extended drought, this amazing species doesn't die but goes dormant for a few weeks, waiting for water.
 As soon as it gets a drink, it turns green again and starts growing.
 One downside is how fast it does grow, requiring regular mowing.
 Another is that it goes dormant in winter and often needs overseeding.